-The Oscars are this weekend.
-Whether or not you’re planning to watch, grab your Milk Duds and popcorn!
+The Oscars are this weekend, where the Academy will pick the best films of the year.
+Whether or not you’re planning to watch the four hours of festivities, grab your Milk Duds and popcorn!
 It’s time to cozy up for a movie (writing) night.

 - Motionpoems celebrates collaborations between filmmakers and poets.
 Write a short screenplay that could accompany one of your favorite poems.
 Be sure to give lots of details about your imagined action, characters, and setting.

 - What would it take to boost the visuals in your prose?
 How can you bend reality?
 Write a story with extra special effects.

 - Considering this list of one hundred best-reviewed classic movies, write a piece that explores a memory of watching a favorite film.